NLmeng/KORE-SSIS-Project/README.md

 #### Outcomes:

-- **Successful Records**:
-  - Duplicate records are removed while retaining essential information like the total purchase amount, the oldest registration date, and the most recent login date.
+- Duplicate records are removed while retaining essential information like the total purchase amount (sum from the records with the same UserID), the oldest registration date, and the most recent login date.

 ### 3. Data Cleaning: Error Handling

-**Overview**: isolate and handle records that do not meet data quality standards by directing them to an error table.
+**Overview**: isolate and handle records that do not meet data quality standards by isolating them to an error table.

 #### Steps:

 1. **Conditional Split Transformation**: direct rows to different outputs based on specified conditions to identify error records.
-Create error handling for invalid records.
-Remove if: null UserID, null RegistrationDate, null FullName, null Email, null or non-positive Age, null or negative PurchaseTotal, future LastLoginDate, future RegistrationDate, RegistrationDate after LastLoginDate, invalid email format (missing "@" or ".").
+Criterias for remove are: null UserID, null RegistrationDate, null FullName, null Email, null or non-positive Age, null or negative PurchaseTotal, future LastLoginDate, future RegistrationDate, RegistrationDate that happens after LastLoginDate, invalid email format (missing "@" or ".").

 2. **OLE DB Destination - Users_Errors**: writes error records to the `stg.Users_Errors` table.